Skip to main content

 QA3

-The product must have a Coverage for References report that demonstrates user stories have been verified by test cases in the test plan.
-The product must also have a Summary (Defects) report that demonstrates that the defects discovered during QA testing were discovered by executing test cases in the test plan.
+The product must have a Coverage for References report that demonstrates user stories are verified by test cases in the test plan.
+The product must also have a Summary (Defects) report that demonstrates that defects found during QA testing were identified through test case execution.k

 E2E Test Participation